TEN WAYS TRAVELING JAPAN SURPRISED ME

 Stuff your face, then catch the elevator to your place upstairs before collapse.

 So once you’re finished stuffing your face full of ramen or yakatori at the Chicken Crew, you might wander into a graveyard without really trying to.
 In suburban Tokyo there are graveyards in many unsuspecting places, sometimes accompanied by temples.

 Graveyard and a small temple wedged between other buildings.
 No one appears to be concerned about zombies.

 Traveling to Tokyo I knew that some of their graveyards were well known for their cat populations, so this wasn’t a surprise to me.
-But why pass up an opportunity to share a couple of our furry friends?
+So meet some of our furry friends;